 The pastor is in the best position to encourage people in the church to contribute financially.
 Pastors can teach sermons on the value of generosity, show how much money has been given in previous years and what that money has gone to, and even model giving by tithing some of their own salaries.
 Churchgoers need plenty of examples of where their contributions are going and how those funds are being used to further the church’s mission.

-It is a difficult truth that church contributions have been in decline over the past several years.
-In addition to a decline in overall attendance, ministries may also lack visibility in the church, and people may experience a disconnect between giving and the sermon content.
+Sometimes certain ministries lack visibility in the church, which means people may experience a disconnect between giving and the sermon content.
 People may also not be aware of how important their contributions are to the church and its mission, or how generosity impacts their personal faith.

 However, there are ways you can address these issues.
 A good first step is to make sure churchgoers know why they should give in the first place.
 Teaching your people about what it means to give back a portion of what they have been given is vital for worshippers who may not understand why generosity matters.
 It is also important that you share the avenues that are available for them to give to the church and where their contributions are going.